Luciano-Rangel-Aguiar/Luciano-Rangel-Aguiar/README.md

 - 🔭 I'm currently looking for work
 - 🌱 I'm learning Docker and AWS
 - 👨🏻‍💻 You can see all my projects [here](https://github.com/Luciano-Rangel-Aguiar?tab=repositories)
-- 🧠 I'm currently developing a web app to help me manage my ADHD.
+- 🧠 I'm currently developing a web app to help me manage my ADHD
 - 💬 Feel free to contact me to offer feedback on any of my projects or ask me anything
 - 📫 You can always message me here or on my [LinkedIn](https://www.linkedin.com/in/luciano-aguiar-developer/)
 - ⚡ Fun fact: I love TTRPGs (mostly D&D 5e and Pathfinder 2e), videogames, and anything fantasy-related